Updated: Jul 15

 Another great travel product for sleep is a SlumberPod.
 It's perfect for naps at a friend's house or on vacation, when the room isn't dark enough for sleep.
 Basically, anywhere you would use a Pack n' Play or toddler mattress, a SlumberPod is a great addition!
 We've used it at Grammy's house and also on various vacations.
-(The above link is not an affiliate link, but I do have a code for you to get $20 off at check out: LITTLEBELL$20.
+(I have a code for you to get 5% off at checkout: littlebellsleepsolutions.)
 If you're in the Pittsburgh area, I also have SlumberPod rentals.)

 Lastly, you can plan some special activities to do at home to break up the monotony of the day-to-day.
 Now that Gideon is getting older, he likes to do simple crafts, help me bake in the kitchen, or help Dada build something with tools.
 Planning activities for every day can be overwhelming, sure.
 You could just do something special one or two days a week so your "at-home" days don't feel like a scene from the movie Groundhog Day.